davidherszenhaut/metal_concerts/README.md

 1. Download the `metal_concerts.py` script
 2. Navigate to the directory where it was downloaded
 3. Enter `python metal_concerts.py` to run the script

-# Upcoming changes:
-* Take the list of preferred bands and create an HTML document with their information